Bypass

 # Usage

-response = bypass_incapsula_basic('https://protected-site.com')
+response = scrape_with_curl_cffi('https://target-site.com')

 print(f"Status: {response.status_code}")